 - 1. Statement of Education Philosophy: - After its final revision, the Statement of Education Philosophy will be included into the Capstone Portfolio as instructed in the Dossier Template. - 2.
 Seminar Series: - A table will be provided into which students will list the dates and specific details of the 10 seminars they attended. - Students will also compose a brief reflection as instructed in the Template. - 3.
-Course Assignments: - Entered into the Template as five individual, separate artefacts, these pieces will be prefaced by brief explanatory introductions connecting their relevance to the Education Philosophy Statement. - 4.
-Education Research or Innovation Grant Education Innovation Proposal: - Each of the ten (10) Milestone Assignments are submitted to their respective folders under Assessments > Assignments in the Capstone Portfolio A2L course shell. - The draft of the Education Research or Innovation Grant Proposal is saved as a Word file. - Ensure the Word file is named "Lastname.FirstInitial_ERIGProposal.docx" (e.g., Novin.S_ERIGProposal.docx). - Upload the Word file to the "Milestone 10: Proposal Draft" folder under Assessments > Assignments in the Capstone Portfolio A2L course shell. - Milestone 1 (Statement of Epistemological Worldview), Milestone 3C (including the signed Peer Feedback Form and Guided Feedback Response Form), and Milestone 6 (TPCS Ethics training certificate) are to be resubmitted alongside Milestone 10: The first draft of the full Education Proposal to the "Milestone 10: Proposal Draft" folder in the Capstone Portfolio A2L course shell. - Later, core components of the Education Research or Education Innovation Proposal will be added into the Capstone Portfolio as instructed in the Dossier Template.
+Course Assignments: - Entered into the Template as five individual, separate artefacts, these pieces will be prefaced by brief explanatory introductions connecting their relevance to the Education Philosophy Statement.

+- 4. Education Research Proposal: - Each of the ten (10) Milestone Assignments are submitted to their respective folders under Assessments > Assignments in the Capstone Portfolio A2L course shell. - Milestone instruction documents, available on Avenue to Learn in the Capstone shell, provide details for how you must submit your work. - Later, the final Education Research Proposal will be added into the Capstone Portfolio as instructed in the Dossier Template.